Ontology Reasoning with Deep Neural Networks: Conclusion

 \section{Conclusion}

-The results presented in this work show that the RRN model is able to learn to effectively reason over diverse ontological knowledge bases, and, in doing so, is the first one to achieve an accuracy that comes very close to the yet unattainable accuracy of symbolic methods, while being distinctly more robust.
+The results of this work show that the RRN model is able to learn to effectively reason over diverse ontological knowledge bases, and, in doing so, is the first one to achieve an accuracy that is very close to the yet unattainable accuracy of symbolic methods, while being distinctly more robust.
 Notice further that this was possible without the necessity of any kind of external memory, as it is used by many state-of-the-art models of deep learning, such as the differential neural computer~(DNC; \citealp{Graves2016}) or memory networks \citep{Weston2015}.
-This paves the way for the application of comprehensive logical reasoning to a range of important problems that logic-based symbolic methods are, in general, hard to apply to.
-These include tasks such as understanding natural language, interpreting visual inputs, or even autonomous driving, which is highly demanding in terms of reasoning about an agent's surrounding.
-Furthermore, training an RRN with respect to a suitable ontology is a simple and at the same time extremely powerful way to provide a model with domain knowledge, which is difficult to achieve with most of the state-of-the-art methods.
+This paves the way for applying comprehensive logical reasoning to a range of important problems that logic-based symbolic methods are, in general, hard to apply to.
+In addition to standard ontology reasoning tasks with missing or conflicting information, these include tasks such as understanding natural language, interpreting visual inputs, or even autonomous driving, which is highly demanding in terms of reasoning about an agent's surrounding.
+Furthermore, training an RRN relative to a suitable ontology is a simple and at the same time very powerful way to provide a model with domain knowledge, which is difficult to achieve with most of the state-of-the-art methods.